rinvex/laravel-menus/README.md

 As you can see, we just modified the `frontend.sidebar` menu, and added a new url menu item under the divider, above the dropdown.
 See, it's that simple!

-Alternatively you can get a handle of the menu you need to modify, and then use it as you prefer:
+Alternatively you can get a handle of the menu you need to modify, and then use it as you prefer, like so:

 ```php
 $sidebar = Menu::instance('frontend.sidebar');